Campusoft/knowledge_base/mobile/Flutter/Flutter.md

 **Navigate with named routes**

+Flutter also supports named routes, which are defined in the routes parameter on MaterialApp or CupertinoApp:

 if you need to navigate to the same screen in many parts of your app: The solution is to define a named route, and use the named route for navigation.

 - To work with named routes, use the Navigator.pushNamed() function.
 - The MaterialApp.initialRoute property defines which route the app should start with.